Category theory for genetics II: genotype, phenotype and haplotype: Chromologies and Pedigrads

 \subsection{Finite sets of integers}

 For every positive integer $n$, we will denote by $[n]$ the finite set of integers $\{1,2,\dots,n\}$.
 We will also let $[0]$ denote the empty set.
-In the sequel, for every non-negative integer $n$, the set $[n]$ will implicitly be equipped with the order associated with the set of integers (note that the restriction of this order on $[0]$ is the empty order).
+In the sequel, for every non-negative integer $n$, the set $[n]$ will implicitly be equipped with the underlying order defined on integers (note that the restriction of this order on $[0]$ is the empty order).